CheongWoong/impact_of_cooccurrence/README.md

 ## Installation

-### Factual Knowledge Probing
+### Knowledge Probing
-Follow [this](https://github.com/CheongWoong/factual_knowledge_probing) to run the factual knowledge probing experiments.
+Follow [this](https://github.com/CheongWoong/factual_knowledge_probing) to run the knowledge probing experiments.
-This includes setting up a conda environment and factual knowledge probing datasets.
+This includes setting up a conda environment and knowledge probing datasets.

-### Download the Pre-training Data (the Pile)
+### Download the Pre-training Data (the Pile - No Longer Available)
 The dataset is saved in 'data/pile'.
 ```
 bash scripts/installation/download_pile.sh